fvvsantana/metasploitPlayground/README.md

 In case you missed it, [this guide](https://metasploit.help.rapid7.com/docs/metasploitable-2-exploitability-guide) has some examples of exploits to use.

-In case you understand Portuguese, there is a [report](relatorio.pdf) with a didactic explanation of a simple attack using this environment.
+Also, if you understand Portuguese, there is a [report](relatorio.pdf) with a didactic explanation of a simple attack using this environment.

 ## Tech stack
 * Docker